DerPhysikeR/baku/readme.md

 ## installation

-Download or clone the repository and execute the install script `.install.sh`.
+Download or clone the repository and execute the install script `./install.sh`.
 This installs `baku` and its man page.

 ## usage